Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Linear optical response

-where $f(x)$ is the Fermi function, $\sigma_n$ is the normal-state conductivity and $\Gamma(E)={\rm Im}[\sum_{\bf k}G_{\bf k}(E+i0^+)]$ is the spectral matrix derived from the fully renormalized Green function.
-This formulation naturally incorporates contributions from both impurity bands and the quasiparticle continuum via $\Gamma(E)$, and makes explicit that any subgap absorption arises from matrix-element overlap between states at $E$ and $E + \Omega$~\cite{PhysRevB.109.064508,PhysRev.111.412,PhysRev.156.470,PhysRevLett.109.187002,PhysRevB.105.014506,yang2018terahertz}.
+{In the presence of magnetic impurities, one has to calculate $Z^{R}(E)=Z(E+i0^+)$ from Eq.~(\ref{Zfunction}) through the self-consistent calculation of Shiba's formalism, and substitute the obtained solution into Eq.~(\ref{FOA}) to obtain the optical absorption.} This formulation then naturally incorporates contributions from both impurity bands and quasiparticle continuum, yielding transitions between states at $E$ and $E + \Omega$ [as illustrated in Fig.~\ref{figyc2}(b)].

 Results from fully self-consistent numerical simulations are shown in Fig.~\ref{figyc2}.
-At $T = 0$, as seen in Fig.~\ref{figyc2}(a), the optical absorption in the gapped state (for dilute impurity concentrations $n_i/n_0 = 0.001$ and 0.1) displays two distinct features.
-A sharp absorption onset appears at $\Omega > 2\Delta_0$, corresponding to interband transitions between Bogoliubov quasiparticles and quasiholes [indicated by the red arrow in Fig.~\ref{figyc2}(b)], consistent with the conventional absorption threshold~\cite{PhysRevLett.109.187002,PhysRevB.105.014506,yang2018terahertz}.
-Inside the gap ($\Omega < 2\Delta_0$), a small but noticeable resonant absorption appears at $\Omega \sim 1.6\Delta_0$, associated with transitions from the impurity band to the Bogoliubov continuum [gray arrows in Fig.~\ref{figyc2}(b)].
-However, these distinct features are progressively suppressed with increasing impurity concentration.
-Once the system crosses into the gapless regime, a finite optical absorption $\sigma_{1s}(\Omega)$ persists at low frequencies even at $T = 0$, and increases smoothly with $\Omega$, in stark contrast to the gapped case where low-frequency absorption is absent.
+At $T = 0$, as seen in Fig.~\ref{figyc2}(a), the optical absorption in the gapped state (for dilute impurity concentrations $n_i/n_0 = 0.001$ and 0.1) displays two distinct features, as illustrated by gray arrows in Fig.~\ref{figyc2}(b).
+A sharp absorption onset appears at $\Omega > 2\Delta_0$, corresponding to interband transitions between Bogoliubov quasiparticles and quasiholes, consistent with the conventional absorption threshold~\cite{PhysRevLett.109.187002,PhysRevB.105.014506,yang2018terahertz,PhysRevB.84.224517}. {Inside the gap ($\Omega < 2\Delta_0$), a small resonant absorption appears at $\Omega \sim 1.6\Delta_0$ for $n_i=0.1n_0$ and $n_i=0.01n_0$, associated with interband transitions from the hole-like impurity band to the Bogoliubov quasielectron continuum and from the Bogoliubov quasihole continuum to the electron-like impurity band.} However, these distinct features are progressively suppressed with increasing impurity concentration.
+Once the system crosses into the gapless regime, a finite optical absorption $\sigma_{s1}(\Omega)$ persists at low frequencies even at $T = 0$, and increases smoothly with $\Omega$, in stark contrast to the gapped case where low-frequency absorption is absent.